-Stan Hoppenreijs - Voltgoed[~] E-mail: stan@voltgoed.nl
+Stan Hoppenreijs - Voltgoed~ E-mail: stan@voltgoed.nl Clemens Verhoosel - TU/e E-mail: CVerhoose@tue.nl

 Voltgoed is a multiple award-winning Heat as a Service (HaaS) startup company founded by three TU/e alumni.
 Our mission is to reduce the environmental impact of our energy consumption.
 We develop, realize and operate innovative all-electric heating and cooling systems that are sustainable, energy-efficient and have low operational cost.
 Our projects include real estate developments that range between 200 and 1200 apartments.
 Voltgoed is headquartered at the High Tech Campus in Eindhoven.